What is Generative Design?

 Definition

 The term ‘generative‘ has its root in ‘generation’ or ‘generate’ and means something like ‘produced’, ‘created’ or ‘brought forth’.
-Accordingly, it refers to the process of creating a described subject or object.
-In the context of data-driven design, the generative term does not describe a specific aesthetic, but rather a specific creative process that allows ideas to take shape via rules.
+In the context of data-driven communications design, generative design is based on multifaceted systemic and programmatic influences and actively incorporates data – and thus real events – into the design process.
+This approach, and the variety of strategies involved, allow the creation of new types of storytelling, design and branding systems.
+It is important to note that the generative term does not describe a specific aesthetic, but rather a specific creative process that allows ideas to take shape via rules.

 Map of relevant entites and relationships